adnanafzal565/multi-purpose-platform-nodejs-mongodb/README.md

 nodemon index.js
 ```

-Paste the "nodejs-mongodb" folder in your "htdocs" folder if you are using XAMPP or MAMP, or in "www" folder if you are using WAMP.
+Paste the "multi-purpose-platform-nodejs-mongodb" folder in your "htdocs" folder if you are using XAMPP or MAMP, or in "www" folder if you are using WAMP.

 Set the path of variable ```baseUrl``` in ```web/public/js/script.js``` to point to your web folder.

-Project can be accessed from: `http://localhost/nodejs-mongodb/web/index.html`
+Project can be accessed from: `http://localhost/multi-purpose-platform-nodejs-mongodb/web/index.html`

 ## API Documentation